Evgenii-Bazhaov/Hacktoberfest2024/README.md

 <br>

-# Submit your PR on this new repo [Hacktoberfest](https://github.com/Evgenii-Bazhaov/Hacktoberfest2024).
-We are merging all PRs there.

 **This is a beginner-friendly project to help you get started with your [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below and read the contribution rules.
 Happy Learning <3 💙 !!**